v2fly/v2fly-github-io/docs/en_US/config/protocols/blackhole.md

 > `response`: [ResponseObject](#responseobject)

-Configure the response data of the black hole.
-Blackhole will reply with a specified response data after receiving the data to be forwarded, and then close the connection.
-The data to be forwarded will be discarded.
+Configures the response data of the black hole.
+Blackhole will reply with a specified response after receiving the data to be forwarded, and then close the connection.
 If this item is not specified, Blackhole will close the connection immediately.

 ### ResponseObject